TruemarkDev/cra-template-truemark/README.md

 - **Linting & Formatting:** eslint, Prettier, stylelint.
 - **Git Hooks:** Employ Husky and lint-staged for pre-commit tasks.
 - **CSS Enhancement:** Leverage Sass for powerful styling.

-## How to setup reviewdog in our project?